Archive for: Art. 103 IPL

 August 12th, 2008, Tomasz Rychlicki

-The Voivodeship Administrative Court (VAC) in Warsaw in a judgment of 11 August 2008, case file VI SA/Wa 1088/08, ruled that it is not enough to prove that the design applied for differs from opposed designs, but it must also be proved that it does not contain the characteristics of these designs – further – that it is not in fact the sum of the characteristics of these designs, it is not a combination of opposed designs.
+The Voivodeship Administrative Court in Warsaw in its judgment of 11 August 2008 case file VI SA/Wa 1088/08 ruled that it is not enough to prove that the design applied for differs from opposed designs, but it must also be proved that it does not contain the characteristics of these designs – further – that it is not in fact the sum of the characteristics of these designs, it is not a combination of opposed designs.

 Industrial design law, case VI SA/Wa 1215/07